GoogleChromeLabs/view-transitions-mock/README.md

 ## Registration Configuration

 By default, the registation of `view-transitions-mock` checks whether `document.startViewTransition` and View Transition Types are supported or not.
-When both are supported, it won’t register the mock.
+When both are natively supported, it won’t register the mock.

 You can tweak the registration by passing an object with the following properties into the `register` function:

 - `requireTypes` _(`Boolean`, default value: `true`)_: Require support for View Transition Types.
 - `forced` _(`Boolean`, default value: `false`)_: Force register the mock, regardless of support.

-For example, if you are not relying on View Transition Types, call `register` as follows so that it does not register the mock in Firefox 144–146 which does not have support for View Transition Types:
+For example, if you are not relying on View Transition Types, call `register` as follows so that it does not register the mock in Firefox 144–146 (which does not have support for View Transition Types):

 ```javascript
 import { register } from "view-transitions-mock";